freerange/site/soups/blog/who-is-harmonia-for.markdown

 Harmonia is not just about running a company, paying VAT and filing annual returns.

-Even if your whole company doesn't work quite like [Free Range][], we think you could still find it self.
+Even if your whole company doesn't work quite like [Free Range][], we think you could still find it useful.
 Here's an example team that's working inside a larger company, and using Harmonia to take care of some of shared office chores:

 ![Example Harmonia tasks for a project team within a company](/images/blog/harmonia-project-team.png "Project Team Alpha working within OmniCorp to make the babyfood that Robocop eats.")